carehart/win-acme.github.io/manual/validation-problems.md

 ### Non-public domains
 Let's Encrypt can only be used to issue certificates for domains living on the public internet.
-Interal domains or Active Directory host names are therefor not possible to use.
+Internal domains or Active Directory host names are therefore not possible to use.

 ## HTTP validation issues